 In view of the low level of evidence in the literature regarding the combined effects of age and emotion on the memory for intrinsic item features and extrinsic item context, we are cautious in formulating our hypotheses about temporal memory and associative memory for context extrinsic to the items.
+This caution is all the more justified given that we chose to use low-arousal stimuli in our study, in contrast to the majority of studies mentioned in our introduction that favored high-arousal stimuli (e.g., Ceccato et al., 2023; Nashiro & Mather, 2010, 2011).
 Furthermore, when an age-related positivity effect is mentioned in the hypotheses presented below, several patterns of results are possible.
-According to Langeslag and van Strien (2009), the age-related positivity effect can be characterized mainly by three distinct patterns: 1) no bias is observed in young adults (i.e., no difference between positive and negative stimuli) and a positivity bias is observed in older adults (i.e., an advantage of positive stimuli compared to negative stimuli) ; 2) a negativity bias is observed in younger adults (i.e., an advantage of negative stimuli compared to positive stimuli) and no bias is observed in older adults; 3) a negativity bias is observed in younger adults and a positivity bias is observed in younger adults and a positivity bias is observed in older adults; 3) a negativity bias is observed in younger adults and a positivity bias is observed in older adults.
+According to Langeslag and van Strien (2009), the age-related positivity effect can be characterized mainly by three distinct patterns: 1) no bias is observed in young adults (i.e., no difference between positive and negative stimuli) and a positivity bias is observed in older adults (i.e., an advantage of negative stimuli); 2) a negativity bias is observed in younger adults and a positivity bias is observed in younger adults and a positivity bias is observed in younger adults and a positivity bias is observed in younger adults and a positivity bias is observed in younger adults and a positivity bias is observed in younger adults and a positivity bias is observed in younger adults and a positivity bias is observed in younger adults and a positivity bias is observed in younger adults and a positivity bias is observed in younger adults and a positivity bias is observed in younger adults and a positivity bias is observed in younger adults and a positivity bias is observed in younger adults and a positivity bias is observed in younger adults and a positivity bias is observed in younger adults and a positivity bias is observed in younger adults.
 However, based on the definition by Reed et al. (2012), it is conceivable to observe an age-related positivity effect when there is a positivity bias in both younger and older adults but with a larger magnitude in older adults or when there is a negativity bias in both younger and older adults with a smaller magnitude in older adults (see Kalenzaga et al., 2016; Laulan et al., 2022).
 As such, in order to consider all possible patterns of results, we will assume that there is an age-related positivity effect when there is either a greater advantage of positive stimuli over negative stimuli or a reduced advantage of negative stimuli over positive stimuli when comparing older adults to younger adults.